-If a senior has always been abrasive, complaining may be the only way they know how to communicate.
-It is likely that they are not even aware of how their attitude affects others.
-No, their chronic negativity—especially when it comes to the things you go out of your way to do for them—is not acceptable.
+If an aging loved one has always been abrasive, complaining may be the only way they know how to communicate.
+It is likely that they aren’t even aware of how their attitude affects others.
+No, their constant complaining and negativity—especially when it comes to the things you go out of your way to do for them—is not acceptable.
 However, it’s highly unlikely that you’ll be able to change their personality at this point.
 In fact, the physical and mental frustrations that come with aging are likely to intensify an already negative disposition.
 Primary caregivers for chronic complainers should take this into account when making care decisions.
 It can be very difficult to stay upbeat around incessant criticism and pessimism.

 Conversely, a negative mindset or more frequent complaining is a new occurrence for some seniors.
-If your mother was always sweet, almost timid, but now she’s implacable, or your husband was jolly and supportive throughout your marriage, but he’s become controlling and angry, it is a serious red flag.
-Fortunately, new personality changes are easier to address, and many can be remedied.
+If your mother was always sweet and timid, but now she’s implacable, or your husband was jolly and supportive throughout your marriage, but he’s become controlling and angry, it is a serious red flag.
+Fortunately, new personality changes are often easier to address, and many can be remedied.

 Other types of medications can have negative effects on personality, too.
 Anti-seizure medications, statins, blood pressure medications and even anti-inflammatories can cause personality and behavioral changes in some people.
 Drug interactions can also be problematic, so if your loved one takes several medications, the combination should be double checked by a physician or pharmacist for potential issues.

 3. Chronic Pain Can Make Seniors Irritable